 Of course, the internet was once completely open to everyone, irrespective of your location.
 However times have changed greatly in the last few years but fortunately all these blocks can be easily bypassed.
 If you’re in France or anywhere outside the UK, and want to watch the BBC – simply watch this video about how to use a BBC abroad for the solution.

 It’s that easy.
-Although it’s impossible to change your real IP address online, you can hide your real location with sophisticated software like . .
+Although it’s impossible to change your real IP address online, you can hide your real location with sophisticated software which makes it easy to use a UK proxy .
 You can use it to watch the BBC iPlayer from France or any other country.
 In fact you can use it to watch all the UK TV stations such as ITV, Channels 4 and 5 online on your computer quickly and easily.
-You don’t need anything very technical or special knowledge and you can even use the same method to watch UK TV abroad on iPad, smartphones and other devices too.
+You don’t need anything very technical or special knowledge and you can even use the same method to turn all your devices into a BBC media iplayer that works anywhere in the world.

 There are some caveats though, obviously all these channels don’t actually approve of people bypassing these blocks.
 Although it’s estimated that three million of the people who watched the BBC’s coverage of England’s first world cup game weren’t actually in the UK!
 They have taken measures to stop people doing this, and have targeted the so called BBC iPlayer VPN workaround.
 Basically all the high profile, TV watching services were shut down by the BBC technical team who simply blocked access from their servers.
 The other tactic was to to threaten the companies with legal action, which closed many down too.